product_id = 6538178265147variant_id = 39255266132027template_name =

-The cerascreen® Coronavirus Antibody Test is a send-in test kit that identifies two different IgG-class antibodies against coronavirus (SARS-CoV-2), which are usually present after vaccination or infection.
+The cerascreen® Coronavirus Vaccine Effectiveness Test is a send-in test kit that identifies two different IgG-class antibodies against coronavirus (SARS-CoV-2), which are usually present after vaccination or infection.

 With the send-in test kit, the sample can be taken at home.
 The laboratory analysis takes place in an accredited medical laboratory (according to DIN EN ISO 15189 standards).

 - Gives an indication of whether vaccination with licensed vaccines was successful